maykinmedia/objects-api/docs/index.rst

 Objecttypes API
 ---------------

-The Objecttypes API aims to standardize various types of objects, on a national level, in an accessible way and without the need to create a whole new API for each (simple) object.
+Standardize various types of objects in an accessible way and without the need to create a whole new API for each (simple) object.

-This national Objecttypes API is required for registering objects in local :ref:`Objects APIs`.
-Organisations can also run an Objecttypes API locally, to use both national and local definitions of objects.
+This national level API is required for registering objects in local :ref:`Objects APIs`.
+Organizations can also run the API locally, to use both national and local definitions of objects.